Artur-Galstyan/notes.arturgalstyan.dev/src/pages/posts/cafa6-protein-challenge.md

 3) compute the mean across `axis=0` (also good idea)

 Having stored the raw embeddings (with the variable sequence lengths) alongside the mean ones, gives us the option to pursue also option 2).
 I repeated the process for the `Rostlab/prot_t5_xl_half_uniref50-enc` model (which I will henceforth abbreviate as just `prot_t5`).
 This process used up some 200GB of disk space.
 Oof.

+Ok, I got the embeddings and the first thing I tried is to just put a MLP on top of those.
+I'm currently just focusing on the mean-pooled embeddings.
+I also tried one more approach, which is just to look stuff up.
+If protein A has functions X,Y, and if protein B is similar to protein A, then usually, protein B has similar functions.
+To know if a protein is similar to another, we use the embeddings and `faiss` to compute the neighbor prios.
+The combination of the two is the first model I'll try out.

+So, it's time to generate the submission, upload it and wait for a while.
+After some time, the results are in:

+$$
+0.238
+$$

+Ok, so we managed to beat the DeepGO-SE only model.
+Nice.
+I repeated this process to test the `prot_t5` model (having the same MLP head) but its results were abysmal:

+$$
+0.149
+$$

+This suggests that the ESM embeddings are simply better.
+I wanted to give the `prot_t5` model one more chance in an ensemble setting in which I would weigh each logits at 0.5.
+If the combination of the two leads to a lower performance than the ESM only model, then it's curtains for `prot_t5`.

+And after a few hours, the results are in:

+$$
+0.210
+$$

+This means that the `prot_t5` model is actively hurting our performance.
+So with a heavy heart, I must part ways with that model and only use ESM-C from now on.
+That's actually pretty good to know, because it simplifies my code and I don't have to wander a path that leads nowhere.
+I'd say this was a good use of the scientific method!